helm/charts/incubator/fluentd-elasticsearch/README.md

 ## Introduction

 This chart bootstraps a [Fluentd](https://www.fluentd.org/) daemonset on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-It's mean to be a drop in replacement for fluentd-gcp on GKE which sends logs to Google's Stackdriver service, but can also be used in other places where logging to ElasticSearch is required.
+It's meant to be a drop in replacement for fluentd-gcp on GKE which sends logs to Google's Stackdriver service, but can also be used in other places where logging to ElasticSearch is required.
 The used Docker image also contains Google's detect exceptions (for Java multiline stacktraces), Prometheus exporter, Kubernetes metadata filter & Systemd plugins.

 ## Prerequisites